Feastio

 The Redwood Room

 I was unfamiliar with the Redwood Room when I booked my three-night stay at The Clift Royal Sonesta Hotel.
+However, I was giving myself easy access to one of San Francisco's best and oldest bars.

-Constructed in 1933 and open for business on December 6th, the day after Prohibition was repealed, the Redwood Room harkens to an era of high-class cocktail bars.
+Like The View Lounge, the Redwood Room is inspired by the Art Deco movement.
+Constructed in 1933 and opened for business on December 6th, the day after Prohibition was repealed, it harkens to an era of high-class cocktail bars.

 Cheese plate and cocktail at Redwood Room